Applying to the Mewbourne School of Petroluem and Geological Engineering is a simple on-line process for both undergraduate and graduate applications.

 Recipients of graduate assistantships are expected to fulfill their roles as students (meeting all academic requirements) and assistants (carrying out the teaching and/or research obligations) successfully.
-University policies for graduate assistants are provided in the Graduate College's Graduate Assistant Handbook.
+University policies for graduate assistants are provided in the Graduate College's Graduate Assistant Information.

 What if I receive an appointment?

-If you are appointed as a graduate assistant (MPGE supported-teaching or grant-sponsored research), you should begin to familiarize yourself with the New Employee Personal Data Form and the Graduate Assistant Handbook.
+If you are appointed as a graduate assistant (MPGE supported-teaching or grant-sponsored research), you should begin to familiarize yourself with the New Employee Personal Data Form and the Graduate Assistant Information.
 You will then schedule an appointment with MPGE’s Financial Officer to go over the appropriate paperwork and receive further instruction.

 A Graduate Teaching Assistant (GTA) is a graduate Master's student on stipend whose primary responsibilities support the instructional mission of the university.
 Services provided by a teaching assistant may include but are not limited to: classroom or laboratory teaching, counseling students, proctoring examinations, grading papers or providing other general assistance in the instructional process.